vuhlong/CommandLineChess/README.md

 # CommandLineChess
--run java Main.
+<br> -run java Main.
--input example : 'a0a1' for move from a0 to a1.
+<br> -input example : 'a0a1' for move from a0 to a1.